vebarina/hub88/README.md

 #### Components

-This folder contains the different components used in the app, such as *Filter* and *Table*.
+This folder contains the different components used in the app, such as *InputFilter* and *Table*.

 #### Queries